 Bryon Linville, President

-A native Californian, born and raised in Southern California, Mr. Linville currently resides in Thousand Oaks, CA with his wife and two children (and counting).
-He is also a member of the Glass Association for over 12 years.
+A native Californian, born and raised in Southern California, Mr. Linville currently resides in Thousand Oaks, CA with his wife and three children.
+He is also a member of the Glass Association for over 14 years.

 Travis Shields, Estimator/Sales